Shoplifting Defense Attorney in New Jersey - N.J.S.A. 2C:20-11

 You could defend your case against a shoplifting charge and walk free with the right legal strategy.
 Working with an experienced New Jersey shoplifting attorney is an investment in your future liberty and social standing.
 Jason A. Volet has more than 19 years of experience handling many types of criminal theft cases in New Jersey.
 As a former Monmouth County Assistant Prosecutor and certified Criminal Trial Attorney by the Supreme Court of New Jersey, Volet has an intimate understanding of both sides of the law.
 Today, he focuses exclusively on criminal defense law to serve the people of New Jersey.
 During his long career as a prosecutor and criminal defense attorney, Jason A. Volet has taken on more than 2,000 cases.

 Types of Shoplifting Crimes and Penalties in New Jersey

 You can be charged with shoplifting for committing a number of different acts.
 Those acts include:

-- Concealing small items within larger items.
-For example, an individual might put jewelry in a purse while shopping, then purchase only the purse.
+- Concealing small items within larger items (such as putting jewelry in a purse while you are shopping and then paying for only the purse at checkout)

-- Removing a shopping cart from its premises without permission from the retailer.
+- Removing a shopping cart from its premises without the store’s permission

 - Concealing items in one’s clothing or pockets and walking out of a store without paying for the items.